Hogan's Heroes: Legal issues

-Donald Bevan and Edmund Trzcinski, the writers of the 1951 play Stalag 17, a World War II prisoner-of-war story turned into a 1953 feature film by Paramount Pictures, sued Bing Crosby Productions, the show’s producer, for infringement.
-Their lawsuit was unsuccessful.
-While the jury found in favor of the plaintiffs, a federal judge overruled them.
+Donald Bevan and Edmund Trzcinski wrote the 1951 play Stalag 17, a World War II prisoner-of-war story turned into the 1953 feature film Stalag 17 by Paramount Pictures.
+They sued Hogan's Heroes producer Bing Crosby for infringement, but their lawsuit was unsuccessful.
+The jury found in favor of the plaintiffs, but a federal judge overruled them.
 The judge found "striking difference in the dramatic mood of the two works."

-In 2012, an arbitration hearing was scheduled to determine whether Bernard Fein and Albert S. Ruddy, the creators of the show, had transferred the right to make a movie of Hogan's Heroes to Bing Crosby Productions along with the television rights or had retained the derivative movie rights.
-In 2013, Fein (through his estate) and Ruddy acquired the sequel and other separate rights to Hogan’s Heroes from Mark Cuban via arbitration, and a movie based on the show was planned.
+In 2012, an arbitration hearing was scheduled to determine whether Bernard Fein and Albert S. Ruddy, the creators of the show, had transferred to Bing Crosby Productions the right to make a movie of Hogan's Heroes along with the television rights, or had retained the derivative movie rights.
+In 2013, Fein's estate and Ruddy acquired the sequel and other separate rights to Hogan's Heroes from Mark Cuban via arbitration, and a movie was planned based on the show.

 Reception

 Hogan's Heroes won two Emmy Awards out of twelve nominations.
 Both wins were for Werner Klemperer as Outstanding Performance by an Actor in a Supporting Role in a Comedy, in 1968 and 1969.
 Klemperer received nominations in the same category in 1966, 1967 and 1970.
 The series' other nominations were for Outstanding Comedy Series in 1966, 1967 and 1968; Bob Crane for Outstanding Continued Performance by an Actor in a Leading Role in a Comedy Series in 1966 and 1967; Nita Talbot for Outstanding Performance by an Actress in a Supporting Role in a Comedy in 1968; and Gordon Avil for cinematography in 1968.

-The producers of Hogan's Heroes were honored in the first annual NAACP Image Awards, presented in August 1967, one of seven television show and two news shows that were recognized for "the furtherance of the Negro image."
-Other honorees included I Spy, Daktari, Star Trek and Mission Impossible.
+The producers of Hogan's Heroes were honored in the first annual NAACP Image Awards, presented in August 1967, one of seven television shows and two news shows that were recognized for "the furtherance of the Negro image."
+Other honorees included I Spy, Daktari, Star Trek and Mission: Impossible.

 In December 2005, the series was listed at number 100 as part of the "Top 100 Most Unexpected Moments in TV History" by TV Guide and TV Land.
 The show was described as an "unlikely POW camp comedy."